PaddlePaddle/Parakeet/docs/source/install.rst

 ``librosa`` and ``soundfile`` are required. ``soundfile`` requires a extra C library ``libsndfile``, which is not always handled by pip.

-For windows and mac users, ``libsndfile`` is also installed when Installing ``soundfile`` via pip, but for linux users, installing ``libsndfile`` via system package manager is required.
+For windows and mac users, ``libsndfile`` is also installed when installing ``soundfile`` via pip, but for linux users, installing ``libsndfile`` via system package manager is required.
 Example commands for popular distributions are listed below.